Google Apps: Coming to a Public School Near You

 Benefits of Google Apps in the Classroom

-Google Apps offer a host of benefits in the average public classroom today, according to a recent blog on Mashable.
+Google Apps offer a host of benefits in the average public classroom today.
 These benefits include:

-• Money savings for the schools
+• Money savings for schools

 Google Apps can also prepare students for real-world experiences by teaching them how to use the latest technology to their advantage.
-Innovative resources included in the apps encourage students and teachers to leave the confines of the textbook and explore the topic in more creative ways.
-Students can also use Google sites to manage their coursework and prepare and turn in assignments without the need for a paper copy.
-With more and more businesses using this technology in a similar fashion, it is a much easier transition for students to make between the world of academia and the professional world.
+Innovative resources included in the apps encourage students and teachers to leave the confines of the textbook and explore topics in more creative ways.
+Students can also use Google Sites and Google Drive to manage coursework and submit assignments without the need for paper copies.

 States Jumping Onboard